docker/docs/compose/startup-order.md

 containers in dependency order, where dependencies are determined by `depends_on`, `links`, `volumes_from`, and `network_mode: "service:..."`.

-However, Compose will not wait until a container is "ready" (whatever that means for your particular application) - only until it's running.
+However, Compose does not wait until a container is "ready" (whatever that means for your particular application) - only until it's running.
 There's a good reason for this.